Black Cat (song): Accolades

-"Black Cat" received a Grammy Award nomination for Best Female Rock Vocal Performance, making Jackson the only artist in history to receive Grammy nominations spanning five genres (pop, dance, rock, rap, and R&B).
+"Black Cat" received a Grammy Award nomination for Best Female Rock Vocal Performance at the 33rd Annual Grammy Awards, making Jackson the second artist (after Donna Summer) in history to receive Grammy nominations spanning five genres (pop, dance, rock, rap, and R&B).
 The song also made her the first female artist to have a Grammy nominated number-one song which they had solely written and produced.
 It won a BMI Pop Award for Most Played Song.
 Upon reaching number one on the Billboard Hot 100, it also made Jackson the first solo artist to achieve two number one hits in the nineties.

 Track listings

 Select releases include "The 1814 Megamix" as its B-side.
 Remixed by Alan Coulthard, it includes snippets of "Alright", "Escapade", "Rhythm Nation", and "Miss You Much."